likejin6/RAC1-latent-state-mapping/figures/README.md

 ## Figure 3
 TCGA-LUAD prognostic modeling using RAC1-responsive genes.

 Both PDF and PNG versions are provided for each figure.
-PDF files are used for report layout, while PNG files are used for GitHub preview and presentation.